Gift of the Night Fury

-Gift of the Night Fury is a 2011 American computer-animated short film by DreamWorks Animation and directed by Tom Owens.
-It was released on November 15, 2011 on DVD and Blu-ray, along with another original animated short film Book of Dragons.
+Dragons: Gift of the Night Fury is a 2011 American animated Christmas short film by DreamWorks Animation and directed by Tom Owens.
+It was released on November 15, 2011, on DVD and Blu-ray, along with another original animated short film Book of Dragons.

-Based on How to Train Your Dragon, the short takes place in the middle of preparing for the Viking winter holiday.
+Based on the 2010 film How to Train Your Dragon, in-turn loosely inspired by the 2003 novel of the same name, the short takes place in the middle of preparing for the Viking winter holiday.
 After all dragons inexplicably fly away, the last one of them unwittingly kidnaps Hiccup.
 Jay Baruchel, Gerard Butler, Craig Ferguson, America Ferrera, Jonah Hill, T.J.
 Miller, Kristen Wiig, and Christopher Mintz-Plasse all reprise their roles from the original film.

 Plot

 Right before Berk's traditional winter holiday of Snoggletog, all the dragons of Berk unexpectedly depart, leaving everyone distraught – except for Toothless, who cannot fly by himself.
-Out of compassion, Hiccup builds him a new automatic prosthesis allowing him independent flight, thus gifting him his freedom; he then flies off too.
+Out of compassion, Hiccup builds him a new automatic tailfin allowing him independent flight, thus gifting him his freedom; he then flies off too.

 Three days later, Meatlug, Fishlegs' dragon whom he had secretly kept chained, escapes, inadvertently taking Hiccup with her.
-Meatlug flies to an island with hot springs, where all the dragons (except Toothless, who is nowhere to be found) have been hatching their eggs.
+Meatlug takes him to an island with hot springs, where all the dragons (except Toothless, who is nowhere to be found) have been hatching their eggs.
 Meanwhile, on Berk, Astrid and the other teens discover dragon eggs in Meatlug's nest, which they scatter around Berk in hopes of lifting the villagers' spirits; this plan backfires, because dragon eggs hatch explosively (normally underwater).
-Berk is severely damaged in the process.
+Berk is severely damaged in the process, leaving Stoick alarmed.

-On the dragons' island, Hiccup meets Stormfly (Astrid's dragon) and Hookfang (Snotlout's dragon) and their newly-hatched babies; in asking for a ride home, he inadvertently triggers the dragons' return migration.
+On the dragons' island, Hiccup found Stormfly (Astrid's dragon) and Hookfang (Snotlout's dragon) and their newly hatched babies; in asking for a ride home, he inadvertently triggers the dragons' return migration.
 He quickly decides to use a nearby wrecked ship to carry the baby dragons, who cannot yet fly as far as Berk.
 The Berkians are overjoyed at their dragons' return and the new babies, though Hiccup is still distraught at Toothless' absence.
 During the ensuing Snoggletog celebration, Toothless returns with Hiccup's lost helmet, which he had dropped into the sea earlier; the two enjoy a heartfelt reunion.

-The next day, Toothless discards his new tail, begging Hiccup to put the old tailfin on him and fly with him by controlling his fin manually as opposed to passively riding him; in doing so, he gives Hiccup a "better gift" – his friendship and companionship.
+The next morning, Toothless discards his new tail, begging Hiccup to put the old tailfin on him and fly with him by controlling his fin manually as opposed to passively riding him; in doing so, he gives Hiccup a "better gift" – his friendship and companionship.